PCJones/Ultimate-Splinterlands-Bot-V2/README.md

 - Setup config.txt and accounts.txt in data folder

 ## How to install (Linux / MacOS)
-- Coming soon, please ask for instructions on discord or Telegram
+- Instructions oming soon, please ask for instructions on discord or Telegram

 [Discord](https://discord.gg/hwSr7KNGs9)